March 17 in aviation: the Lady Sunkist aircraft performed a record flight of over 1.008 hours; the first non-stop flight from Tokyo to New York.

 The first flight of the Bell X-22.

-On March 17, 1966, the first flight of the Bell X-22 took place.
-Bell X-22 is an American X-V / STOL aircraft with four fans and a tilting channel.
-The take-off had to take place selectively, either with the propellers tilted vertically upwards or on a short runway with the platforms tilted forward at 45 °.
+On March 17, 1966, the first Bell X-22 flight took place.
+The Bell X-22 is an American X-V / STOL aircraft with four fans and a tilt channel.
+Take-off had to take place selectively, either with the propellers tilted vertically upwards or on a short runway with the platforms tilted forward at 45 °.
 In addition, the X-22 was to provide a better perspective on the tactical application of vertical take-off troop carriers, such as the Hiller X-18 or the Bell XV-15.
 Another requirement of the program was that the flight speed reached at least 525 km / h (326 mph, 283 knots).

 The first non-stop flight from Tokyo to New York.